Pythonian/fakernaija/README.md

 Help us improve!
 If you spot an issue or have suggestions, [raise an issue](https://github.com/Pythonian/fakernaija/issues/new/choose) or contact [Seyi Pythonian](https://twitter.com/Ajibel).

-You can also Star the Github repository of this library if you find it useful or worthy of your attention.
+Please, you can also Star the Github repository of this library if you find it useful or worthy of your attention.
+Thank you.

 ## Changelog